 Earth balls, Scleroderma, can be associated with trees, around logs or stumps, but also in lawns.
 As it matures an earthball appears as somewhat circular depression in the ground.
 Such depressions may be considered a nuisance on highly manicured lawns.
 The fruiting body of Scleroderma species is round, usually about the size of a golf ball, but some can be as big as a tennis ball.
 The outer covering is thick, rough, and tan to brown.

 What to about them?
-See the answer in the article What Can I Do About Mushrooms In My Yard?
-On My Tree?
+See the answer in the article Mushrooms in the Landscape.

 An excellent book that pictures and describes mushrooms and fungi found in Iowa is Mushrooms Other Fungi of the Midcontinental United States by D.M Huffman, L.H.
 Tiffany, and G. Knaphus.
 It's published through Iowa State University Press, Ames, IA 50010.